PycraftDeveloper-temp-account/Pycraft/pycraft/README.md

 _Disclaimer; unfortunately, lots of these python modules (first and third party) can require some external modules that will be installed during the installing process of the above modules, unfortunately this makes it really difficult to give credit to those modules, if you have any recommendations, please contact me appropriately._

 ## Changes
-Pycraft v0.9.6-1 is now live!
+Pycraft v9.5.5 is now live!
 Here is a list of all the added features to this minor update: <br />

-* PEP8: We have tweaked more function, procedure, class and variable names to bring them in line with the PEP8 standard, this is in line with a current project to introduce the PEP8 standards in Pycraft.
-* Feature: We have deprecated numerous variables and keys in save data that were no longer needed.
-* Feature: We have added "Registry.py" to Pycraft that takes charge of initialising a lot of the key variables used throughout Pycraft, shortening the "main.py" module considerably.
-* Feature: We have tweaked and improved file loading in Pycraft so that if your saved data has readable keys, we can recover those without resetting everything in the save.
-* Feature: We have tweaked the sequence of GUIs that appear on start-up to make them make more sense, putting the start-up animation before the theme selector menu.
-* Feature: We have added the theme selection menu and start-up animation into the core 2D display functionality module with means that we can more easily tweak them later on if we need to.
-* Feature: We have improved in-game events, especially focused on movement to make them shorter and more user friendly.
-* Feature: We have altered the jump animation for Pycraft to make it more realistic.
-We have also re-added the ability to hold the space bar to continuously jump.
+* Feature: We have extensively reworked the directory structure of Pycraft to make it more user friendly and easier to find and access necessary files.
+* Feature: Pycraft has been entirely restructured to reduce the reliance on the 'self' parameter to make Pycraft's source code easier to work with.
+* Feature: We have simplified events in Pycraft now so that they all use the same method of detecting them regardless of if you’re using Pycraft's 2D or 3D engine.
+* Feature: We have changed the 3D windowing engine to match the 2D windowing engine to bring feature parity and to make the transition between windowing engines easier.
+By doing this we managed to improve in game performance, significantly simplify the method of sharing data between windowing engines, allow changes to the new settings menu to control more of the 3D engine, and to allow changes to the settings in the settings menu to be applied to the 3D engine without necessitating a restart.
+* Feature: We have added back in the Loading, Inventory and Map UIs, and all of them have been extensively reworked and changed to be more featureful and behave better with the new 3D engine.
+* Feature: A new dropdown element in the settings menu has been added.
-* Feature: We have made several improvements to the joystick control in game, fixing bugs and allowing for better menu navigation and mouse control.
-We have also made freeing the mouse from Pycraft easier.
+* Feature: We have used the new dropdown element for the settings menu to add in translations and adjustments to the rendering resolution of Pycraft.
-* Feature: We have consolidated some of the threads in Pycraft to make it less complex and easier to use.
+* Bug-Fix: we have finished one of the most extensive pre-release testing processes yet - due to the large number of changes we have made - and fixed a variety of known bugs, with a particular focus on the 3D engine, controller compatibility and the installer.
+* Documentation: We have started the process of adding in docstrings to the start of every class, function and procedure in Pycraft, and later this will extend to also include at the start of each module.
+* Documentation: We have completely restarted the documentation for Pycraft and will be using a new automated method to make the process of compiling the new docstrings together and formatting them properly, in addition to formatting this ReadMe automated for future ease of use.
+This has yet to be publicly released though.

-Again, feedback would be much appreciated this update was released on; 14/08/2022 (UK date; DD/MM/YYYY).
+Again, feedback would be much appreciated this update was released on; 23/12/2022 (date format; DD/MM/YYYY).
 As always, we hope you enjoy this new release and feel free to leave feedback.

 ## Understanding the release notes
 This section will hopefully provide additional information on helping to read the release notes.
-Points detailed after the "Feature" tag are what was focused on in the update and will likely always be present in each update, often this is the most significant area of the update.
-Points detailed after the "Bug-Fix" tag are likely to be the most frequent, they outline the most major bugs that have been fixed in this update, although they are not the only bugs that have been fixed.
-Points detailed after the "Performance" tag are used where there have been significant performance improvements to the project.
-Points detailed after the "Identified-Bugs" tag are bugs that have been identified in the project and that haven't been fixed as of writing the release notes, these are significant issues and will be fixed as soon as possible.
-Points detailed after the final "Documentation" tag are indicators of significant improvements to the documentation.
+* Points detailed after the "Feature" tag are what was focused on in the update and will likely always be present in each update, often this is the most significant area of the update.
+* Points detailed after the "Bug-Fix" tag are likely to be the most frequent, they outline the most major bugs that have been fixed in this update, although they are not the only bugs that have been fixed.
+* Points detailed after the "Performance" tag are used where there have been significant performance improvements to the project.
+* Points detailed after the "Identified-Bugs" tag are bugs that have been identified in the project and that haven't been fixed as of writing the release notes, these are significant issues and will be fixed as soon as possible.
+* Points detailed after the final "Documentation" tag are indicators of significant improvements to the documentation.
 The "PEP8" tag is used to signify that significant changes have been made to Pycraft to bring it in line with the PEP8 standards.

 ## Input mapping
-This section will be replaced with a dedicated file for keymapping as well as an in-game guide.
-The controller keys are labelled differently between controllers but have the same mapping in game.
+This section will be replaced with a dedicated file for keymapping as well as an in-game guide when this area of Pycraft is completed.
 ### Keyboard

 * Use W, A, S, D in game to move around, and use these keys in the map GUI to move that around.